Soulsender/Scarab/README.md

 # **Scarab Discord Bot**
-This is my repository for the custom discord SCARAB bot.
+##This is my repository for the custom discord SCARAB bot.

-### I grant access to use my code, to use and edit. **Please do not pass it along as yours.** I have included my tutorial sources below.
+### I grant access to use my code, to use and edit. **Please do not pass it along as your own.** I have included my tutorial sources below.

 Please see the [ChangeLog](https://github.com/Soulsender/scarabbot/blob/master/CHANGELOG.md) for updates.